 This is a subject in itself.
-To get any other colour than the basic colors like blue, red, yellow , black you will have to mix different dyes in different proportions.
+To get any other color than the basic colors like blue, red, yellow , black you can mix different dyes in different proportions.

 You can get Purple by mixing red and blue (2:1) ; lime green by mixing blue (or turquoise blue) and yellow ( 1:6) ; Orange by mixing yellow and red ( 8:1); Leaf green by mixing yellow and blue ( 2: 1/2); Violet by mixing blue and red (2: 1/4) ; Grey by mixing black and a little green; Army green by mixing yellow and purple; Turquoise blue by mixing blue and a little black.
 Brown by mixing red, blue and yellow in equal measures; Magenta by mixing red and purple; Golden yellow by mixing lemon yellow with a little red.

-Add black to any colour to give you a jewel shade of the same colour.
+Add black to any color to give you a jewel shade of the same color.

 Prepare the dye

-Decide on the shade you want for a particular colour.
+Decide on the shade you want for a particular color.
 For dark shades you need more dye concentration than for lighter shades.

 If you want an exact shade you will have to test the colour on a fabric scrap – weigh the fabric and the dye and then do the test dyeing .
 If the shade is the one you want, calculate the exact proportion accordingly and do the dyeing.